Madison station (Connecticut): Shore Line East

 The current station has one two-car-long high-level platform.
 The modern Madison station opened at the beginning of Shore Line East service on May 29, 1990.
 A small low-level platform with Plexiglas shelters was located at Wall Street, almost exactly where the town's first station was located.
 Like the other original 1990 Shore Line East stations, the station was built before the Americans with Disabilities Act was signed, and its low-level platform was not accessible.
 On July 28, 2008, a new station with an accessible high-level side platform and commuter shelter area opened for service 1300 feet to the west of the previous station.

 A second platform and three-story parking garage are planned to allow the station, which is less than half a mile from I-95 and US-1, to serve as a park-and-ride station.
 The second platform is mandated by a 2003 agreement between ConnDOT and Amtrak.
 A Record of Decision for the project was released in 2009.
 By 2012 it was to go out to bid in 2013, but this was indefinitely delayed as platform construction at busier Branford and Guilford and electrification work for future M8 service were prioritized instead.
 After a second attempt, it was announced in January 2018 that the project would be postponed again until new funding was identified.
+As of January 2026, construction of the $35 million project is planned to begin in fall 2027.
+Wetlands mitigation will be constructed at two other sites in the town.